Why RODS & PINS ?

 The Long Story Short.

-From that day on, I was fascinated by cars and motorbikes, attending all types of races and car shows – whether high speed track racing, sprints, off-road, car rallys, drags, motocross, you name it, I was there!!
+From that day on, I was fascinated by cars and motorbikes, attending all types of races and car shows – whether high speed track racing, sprints, off-road, car rally cross, drags, motocross, F1, you name it, I was there!!
 Hollywood movies about cars, trucks, bikes and races also played a major role in my inspiration !!

 Since those early days at high school and university, I have completed various car and bike projects and sold a few of them along the way – something I have regretted in hindsight.
 Now I am simply unable to part with any of my babies.

-In 1994 I met Ivor Pringle when he was building aftermarket Willys Jeep fibreglass bodies .
-He showed me his dream car, in various bits and pieces.
-It was a Ford ’34 3-window coupe, just like Eliminator, the ZZ-Top car…..
-That was it, I was blown away.
+In 1994 I met Ivor Pringle, while hunting for CJ2A Jeep parts.
+In passing, he showed me his dream car, in various fiberglass bits and pieces.
+It was a 1934 Ford 3-window coupe project that he was planning to build & sell in South Africa.
+It was chopped just like “Eliminator” (the ZZ-Top Hot Rod).
+I was blown away.!!
+The Hot Rod virus had really been notched up.
 After that, there was no stopping me.

-Another fascination I have had since an early age is the pinball machine.
-Pinballs were banned at one stage in South Africa, but you could always find one in the back room of the corner Café.
-This was another pastime that was outlawed by dad, which obviously made the allure even greater.
+Another fascination I have had since an early age are pinball machines and all the allure associated with them.
+Pinball machines were banned at one stage in South Africa as they were considered to be gambling machines.
+This meant you could only find one in the back room of the local corner Café.
+This pastime was also outlawed by my dad, which obviously made the attraction even greater.
 Playing pinny EVERYDAY after school was much more fun than doing homework.

 I have slowly but surely built up my collection over the years.
 Due to lack of space in my home, I have built a dedicated pinball room which affords family and friends many hours of fun.

 This website is simply a showcase to share my passion with like-minded enthusiasts.
-I hope it gives you as much pleasure as I have had building and collecting my wheeled and pinned treasures!
+I hope it gives you as much pleasure as I have had building and collecting my wheeled and pinned treasures and the experiences I’ve had on the way.